 - How To Eat Amla Fruit?

-What is Indian Gooseberry (Amla)?
+What is the Indian Gooseberry (Amla)?

-Indian gooseberry or amla (Emblica officinalis or Phyllanthus emblica) is an extremely sour, nutritious fruit of a tree which grows in India, the Middle East, and a few other Southeast Asian countries.
+Indian gooseberry or amla (Emblica officinalis or Phyllanthus emblica) is an extremely sour, nutritious fruit of a tree that grows in India, the Middle East, and a few other Southeast Asian countries.
 It is known as Amla in India and Amalaki in Sanskrit.
 Due to its powerful antioxidant properties, it is often used as in Ayurvedic medicines to boost skin and hair health, and also overall immunity of the body.
 It belongs to the Euphorbiaceae family.
 This fruit ripens in the autumn in wet forests and hilly areas of the Indian subcontinent; the tree is considered sacred in India.

 The fruit is light green in color and can be quite tart and fibrous to eat.
 In India, it is eaten with salt and chilly It is a vital ingredient of Triphala and chyawanprash, both of which are traditional herbal Indian formulations to boost health.
 Amla is also available in various other forms, such as a powder, , , , and .
 Amla and are also consumed by many for its powerful nutritional benefits.or made into a pickle or sugared candy.